Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Operating System

-This guidance uses AWS Serverless managed services, so there’s no OS patching or management action required.
-The Lambda functions use Python, and all the code was tested using Python 3.12.
+This guidance uses AWS Serverless managed services, so there’s no OS patching or management.

 Third-party tools

-This guidance uses HashiCorp Terraform as an infrastructure-as-code provider.
 You will need Terraform installed to deploy.
 These instructions were tested with Terraform version 1.9.3.
 You can install Terraform following Hashicorp documentation.
+In addition, AWS credentials need to be configured according to the Terraform AWS Provider documentation.

-For each account deployment (under the deployment folder), you will find the following HCL config files:
+For each Account deployment (under the deployment/terraform folder), you will find the following HCL config files:

 • providers.tf file provides the Terraform and AWS provider version to use.

 • main.tf and iam.tf provides the resources’ configuration.
-While main.tf holds the configuration of the different services, iam.tf holds the configuration of AWS Identity and Access Management (IAM) roles and policies.
+While main.tf contains the configuration of different AWS services, iam.tf holds the configuration of AWS Identity and Access Management (IAM) roles and policies.

 bash-3.2$ cd guidance-for-vpc-lattice-automated-dns-configuration-on-aws/deployment/networking_account